luca-venturini/Robotics_Project_2/README.md

 ```

 # Useful Info
-We have decided to create the map using Gmapping, we have tried setting different parameters, chinging the number of particles, the ranges,...
+We have decided to create the map using Gmapping, we have tried setting different parameters, tuning for example the number of particles, the value of ranges and parameters like linearUpdate or angularUpdate.

-In order to merge the two lasers we have used ira_laser_tools, which provide the functionality of merging the values of multiple scanners.
+In order to merge the two lasers we have used ira_laser_tools, which provides the functionality of merging the values of multiple lasers.
-Finally for the localization we have used the amcl package, setting the parameter ```odom_model_type``` as ```omni-corrected``` and consequently the alphas values, to get a reasonable trajectory.
+Finally for the localization we have used the amcl package, setting the parameter ```odom_model_type``` as ```omni-corrected``` and consequently tuning, among the other values, also the alphas values, to get a reasonable result.

 We have decided to exploit part of the code of map_saver to generate an image of the map and to draw also the trajectory of the robot.

+We have taken, for the github page of map server, the code used in map saver, and we have customized it.

-In particular the trajectory is built reading the values from the message containing the path information.
-Once the service is called a linear interpolation between the points is done, in order to have a smooth trajecotry, since the message containing the path has not all the points but just some "samples" retreived from time to time.
+In particular, the trajectory is built reading the values from the message containing the path information.
+Once the service is called, a linear interpolation between the points is done, in order to have a smooth trajectory, since the message containing the path has not all the points but just some "samples" retreived from time to time.

-After this we order the points to read the array just once while building the map pixel by pixel, reducing the time complexity, in fact using a non ordered array increases a lot the time required to save the map.
+After this we order the points to read the array just once while building the map pixel by pixel, reducing the time complexity; in fact using a non ordered array increases a lot the time required to save the map.